All Episodes

 Same with his economic policies.

-Uh, all of this preventable.
+All of this preventable.

-Um, if he would have kept the economic energy policies of Trump, I don't think we would be seeing the high price of oil we're seeing today.
+If he would have kept the economic energy policies of Trump, I don't think we would be seeing the high price of oil we're seeing today.

 And I don't think Vladimir would be as rich as he is now, which then factors in financially, you know, whether or not he can achieve his territorial ambitions.

-Uh it not by giving him a waiver to the Nord Stream 2 pipeline while simultaneously firing Americans working on the Keystone XL pipeline.
+By giving him a waiver to the Nord Stream 2 pipeline while simultaneously firing Americans working on the Keystone XL pipeline, it just is it is just a symptom of how bad it is.

 They put a moratorium on importing ammunition from Russia.

-So maybe in some future time when like they try to institute maybe, I don't know, maybe like a one-world government, like what these globalists keep trying to do, that we won't be in power or able to defend ourselves.
+So maybe in some future time when like they try to institute maybe, I don't know, maybe like a one world government, like what these globalists keep trying to do, that we won't be in power or able to defend ourselves.

 And I think that the Republicans need to get in gear and they need to start talking about this as a reason for impeachment.